A Measure of Predictive Sharpness for Probabilistic Models: Case Studies and Applications

-The sharpness measure is designed to quantify a specific property of a probabilistic forecast---the extent to which it concentrates over subsets of the outcome space.
-In this section, we discuss applications of the measure in model diagnostics.
+The sharpness measure is designed to quantify a specific property of a probabilistic forecast---the extent to which it concentrates probability mass on a domain.
+In this section, we discuss its applications in model diagnostics.
+In Section~5.1, we validate the measure as a concentration metric with standard weather forecasting cases.
+In Section~5.2, we provide an illustration of multivariate forecast evaluation with simulated data.
+In Section~5.3, we relate the measure to the energy score and determinant sharpness.
+In Section~5.4, we discuss computational methods and domain conventions.